Condor Resources (CVE:CN) Trading 23.5% Higher – Here’s Why

-Condor Resources Inc. (CVE:CN – Get Free Report)’s stock price was up 23.5% during mid-day trading on Tuesday .
-The company traded as high as C$0.23 and last traded at C$0.21.
-Approximately 299,240 shares changed hands during mid-day trading, an increase of 463% from the average daily volume of 53,189 shares.
+Condor Resources Inc. (CVE:CN – Get Free Report)’s stock price traded up 23.5% during trading on Monday .
+The stock traded as high as C$0.23 and last traded at C$0.21.
+299,240 shares were traded during trading, an increase of 463% from the average session volume of 53,189 shares.
 The stock had previously closed at C$0.17.

 Condor Resources Inc, an exploration stage company, engages in the acquisition, exploration, and development of mineral properties in Peru.
 It explores for gold, silver, copper, lead, and zinc deposits, as well as other precious and base metals.
 The company was incorporated in 2003 and is headquartered in Vancouver, Canada.